untic-dam/cvcoach/README.md

 build a coach to help candidate to highlight their experience.
 Most of the time we do great things but we don't know how to tell them.

 # Install
-conda create --name coachcv python=3.10
+conda create --name cvcoach python=3.10

-conda activate coachcv
+conda activate cvcoach

 pip install -r requirements.txt